BRUCE11111/BRUCE11111/README.md

 🤔 Current ranking of leetcode.cn: 5300.

-👯 Papers published as major contributors.
+👯 Papers published as major contributors:

        Federated Learning —— Optimizing federated learning on device heterogeneity with a sampling strategy.